nakamidev/tcplag/README.md

 This project contains TypeScript files.

+- If you'd like to compile it to get a optimized source code, just follow [getting started](#getting-started) section.
 - If you'd like to run directly instead of compiling you can install `typescript` and `ts-node`.

 ```sh